|Responsible Cabinet Member

 The Investigative Report is not intended to catalog all evidence obtained by the investigators, but rather, its purpose is to provide a fair summary of that evidence.

-The investigator may redact irrelevant information from the Investigative Report when that information is contained in documents or evidence that is/are otherwise relevant.
+The investigators may redact irrelevant information from the Investigative Report when that information is contained in documents or evidence that is/are otherwise relevant.
 See, 85 Fed.
 Reg.
 30026, 30304 (May 19, 2020).

 SUNY Brockport will not issue a disciplinary sanction arising from an allegation of covered sexual harassment without holding a live hearing, unless otherwise resolved through an informal resolution process.